Transcat, Inc. (NASDAQ:TRNS) Expected to Post Quarterly Sales of $42.44 Million

-Wall Street brokerages forecast that Transcat, Inc. (NASDAQ:TRNS) will report sales of $42.44 million for the current quarter, according to Zacks.
-Two analysts have provided estimates for Transcat’s earnings, with estimates ranging from $42.30 million to $42.58 million.
-Transcat reported sales of $43.18 million during the same quarter last year, which indicates a negative year-over-year growth rate of 1.7%.
-The firm is expected to report its next quarterly earnings results on Tuesday, February 2nd.
+Analysts forecast that Transcat, Inc. (NASDAQ:TRNS) will announce $42.44 million in sales for the current quarter, according to Zacks.
+Two analysts have issued estimates for Transcat’s earnings, with the lowest sales estimate coming in at $42.30 million and the highest estimate coming in at $42.58 million.
+Transcat posted sales of $43.18 million in the same quarter last year, which suggests a negative year over year growth rate of 1.7%.
+The firm is scheduled to announce its next earnings results on Tuesday, February 2nd.

-According to Zacks, analysts expect that Transcat will report full-year sales of $168.90 million for the current year, with estimates ranging from $168.69 million to $169.10 million.
-For the next financial year, analysts anticipate that the company will post sales of $183.10 million, with estimates ranging from $182.89 million to $183.30 million.
-Zacks’ sales calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for Transcat.
+According to Zacks, analysts expect that Transcat will report full year sales of $168.90 million for the current fiscal year, with estimates ranging from $168.69 million to $169.10 million.
+For the next financial year, analysts expect that the business will report sales of $183.10 million, with estimates ranging from $182.89 million to $183.30 million.
+Zacks Investment Research’s sales calculations are an average based on a survey of analysts that follow Transcat.

-Transcat (NASDAQ:TRNS) last released its quarterly earnings results on Tuesday, October 27th.
-The scientific and technical instruments company reported $0.27 EPS for the quarter, beating analysts’ consensus estimates of $0.17 by $0.10.
-The business had revenue of $41.61 million during the quarter, compared to analyst estimates of $40.25 million.
+Transcat (NASDAQ:TRNS) last released its quarterly earnings data on Tuesday, October 27th.
+The scientific and technical instruments company reported $0.27 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.17 by $0.10.
 Transcat had a return on equity of 10.91% and a net margin of 4.21%.
+The firm had revenue of $41.61 million during the quarter, compared to analyst estimates of $40.25 million.

-In other Transcat news, CEO Lee D. Rudow sold 2,000 shares of Transcat stock in a transaction on Thursday, December 31st.
-The stock was sold at an average price of $35.00, for a total transaction of $70,000.00.
-Also, Director Charles P. Hadeed sold 9,016 shares of the business’s stock in a transaction on Tuesday, November 10th.
+In related news, CEO Lee D. Rudow sold 2,000 shares of Transcat stock in a transaction dated Tuesday, December 8th.
+The stock was sold at an average price of $35.00, for a total value of $70,000.00.
+Following the completion of the sale, the chief executive officer now directly owns 171,587 shares in the company, valued at $6,005,545.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, Director Charles P. Hadeed sold 9,016 shares of Transcat stock in a transaction dated Tuesday, November 10th.
 The stock was sold at an average price of $31.51, for a total value of $284,094.16.
-Insiders sold a total of 18,031 shares of company stock worth $592,047 over the last ninety days.
-Insiders own 7.90% of the company’s stock.
+Over the last quarter, insiders sold 20,031 shares of company stock valued at $662,867.
+Corporate insiders own 7.90% of the company’s stock.

 A number of hedge funds have recently made changes to their positions in TRNS.
-Nisa Investment Advisors LLC purchased a new position in Transcat in the third quarter worth about $32,000.
-Marshall Wace North America L.P. raised its holdings in Transcat by 157.5% in the 1st quarter.
-Marshall Wace North America L.P. now owns 1,545 shares of the scientific and technical instruments company’s stock worth $36,000 after acquiring an additional 945 shares during the last quarter.
-BNP Paribas Arbitrage SA lifted its position in Transcat by 236.2% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 1,590 shares of the scientific and technical instruments company’s stock valued at $47,000 after acquiring an additional 1,117 shares in the last quarter.
-Private Advisor Group LLC bought a new position in Transcat in the 2nd quarter valued at approximately $60,000.
-Finally, QCI Asset Management Inc. NY purchased a new stake in Transcat during the 3rd quarter valued at $201,000.
-70.63% of the stock is currently owned by institutional investors.
+Wasatch Advisors Inc. boosted its holdings in Transcat by 9.6% during the third quarter.
+Wasatch Advisors Inc. now owns 547,814 shares of the scientific and technical instruments company’s stock worth $16,051,000 after buying an additional 47,840 shares during the last quarter.
+Royce & Associates LP lifted its holdings in shares of Transcat by 86.4% during the 3rd quarter.
+Royce & Associates LP now owns 315,651 shares of the scientific and technical instruments company’s stock valued at $9,249,000 after purchasing an additional 146,296 shares in the last quarter.
+ArrowMark Colorado Holdings LLC lifted its holdings in shares of Transcat by 26.3% during the 3rd quarter.
+ArrowMark Colorado Holdings LLC now owns 275,691 shares of the scientific and technical instruments company’s stock valued at $8,078,000 after purchasing an additional 57,415 shares in the last quarter.
+Essex Investment Management Co.
+LLC lifted its holdings in shares of Transcat by 3.4% during the 3rd quarter.
+Essex Investment Management Co.
+LLC now owns 47,858 shares of the scientific and technical instruments company’s stock valued at $1,402,000 after purchasing an additional 1,567 shares in the last quarter.
+Finally, Conestoga Capital Advisors LLC lifted its holdings in shares of Transcat by 25.3% during the 3rd quarter.
+Conestoga Capital Advisors LLC now owns 46,750 shares of the scientific and technical instruments company’s stock valued at $1,370,000 after purchasing an additional 9,450 shares in the last quarter.
+Hedge funds and other institutional investors own 70.63% of the company’s stock.

 About Transcat